iiCHROME17/TextAdventureCGame/game/Readme.md

 A non-linear turn based boss battle game.
 Choose your room wisely; each has a boss that could kill an inexperienced foe!

-Bash shortcut to run game: make pla
+##Bash shortcut to run game:
+make play